Skip to content

 8 key features to look for in a Canadian VoIP phone service

-There are lots of different Canadian VoIP providers to choose from, but only a few provide the tools and features modern businesses need.
+There are a lot of different Canadian VoIP providers to choose from, but only a few provide the tools and features modern businesses need.

-Here are eight key features you should look for while narrowing down your list:
+Here are eight you should look for while narrowing down your list:

 1. Shared numbers

 Everyone on your team needs to work together to tackle your daily to-do list.
-Thankfully, shared numbers make this easy.
+Shared numbers make this easy.

 With shared numbers, all members of your team can split responsibility for incoming calls and messages.
 Everyone on the shared number can collaborate in-platform and delegate tasks when they run into problems.
-Plus, your supervisors can have clear oversight into all the conversations between your team and your contacts.
+Plus, your managers have clear oversight into all the conversations between your team and your contacts.

-If your Canadian VoIP provider doesn’t offer shared numbers, you should consider crossing them off the list.
+If your Canadian VoIP provider doesn’t offer shared numbers, consider crossing them off the list.

 2. Call routing options

-Your VoIP provider in Canada should be able to help callers get where they need to go.
-This means offering plenty of VoIP call routing options, like:
+Your VoIP provider in Canada should help callers get where they need to go.
+This means offering plenty of VoIP call routing options like:

-• Creating shared numbers for specific teams or departments
+• Shared numbers for specific teams or departments

-• Round-robin calling features that ring multiple devices with an incoming call until someone picks up the phone
+• Round-robin calling features that ring multiple devices with an incoming call until someone picks it up

-• Self-service phone menus that help customers reach the right department (i.e., ‘Press Three for Billing)
+• Self-service phone menus that help customers reach the right department (like ‘Press three for billing)

-• Call transferring tools that can help you send live calls to a teammate
+• Call transferring tools that help you send live calls to a teammate

 3. Voicemail transcriptions

 Gone are the days of calling a number to listen to audio-only voicemails.
-Today, you can partner with a Canadian VoIP service to get written transcripts of your voicemails without having to listen to the audio file.
+Today, you can partner with a Canadian VoIP service to get written transcripts of your voicemails without having to playback an audio file.

 With OpenPhone, you can easily review a voicemail transcription in the context of your entire conversation history.
-Plus, you can push your transcriptions to apps already in your tech stack and keep everyone looped into new developments.
+Plus, you can push your transcriptions to apps already in your tech stack and keep everyone in the loop about updates.

-Keep in mind some providers lock voicemail transcriptions behind premium plans and try to force you to upgrade prematurely.
-You should keep an eye out for phrases like ‘add-ons’ or ‘with upgrade,’ then ask for more details before signing any contracts.
+Keep in mind that some providers lock voicemail transcriptions behind premium plans to force you to upgrade prematurely.
+Watch out for phrases like ‘add-ons’ or ‘with upgrade,’ then ask for more details before signing any contracts.

 4. Free calling to the US and Canada

-Your business should be able to reach US and Canadian customers without paying extra for inbound or outbound calls.
+Your business needs to reach US and Canadian customers without paying extra for inbound or outbound calls.
 But as you can see in the guide above, not all VoIP providers in Canada offer free unlimited calling.

 Paying extra to reach these countries should be a dealbreaker.
-You shouldn’t have to deal with overage fees, hard minute limits, and unnecessary red tape.
-If you don’t want to unnecessarily bloat your phone bills, you need to look for a provider with free calling to the US and Canada.
+You shouldn’t have to deal with overage fees, hard minute limits, or unnecessary red tape.
+If you don’t want to bloat your phone bills, look for a provider with free calling to the US and Canada.

 5. SMS and MMS support